Financial-Times/dotcom-page-kit/readme.md

     npm install
     ```

+3. Run the build script for all packages:

+    ```bash
+    npm run build
+    ```

-3. Start Storybook to view the current set of UI components:
+4. Start Storybook to view the current set of UI components:

     ```bash
     npm run storybook